Serious Versus Deadly Snakebites

 – Do not try to kill or catch a snake if you come across one.
 Throwing rocks or shooting at a snake is looking for trouble.
 Also do not attempt to catch a snake with braai tongs or pin it and grab it behind the head.
 Some snakes, such as the Stiletto Snake, cannot be held safely behind the head and you will certainly get bitten if you try.

 Snakebite symptoms vary dramatically from bite to bite.
 Many snakebites take place so quickly that victims are not always certain that they have actually been bitten.
-A bite mark is seldom the characteristic two-fang puncture mark – more frequently, a bite will be from a single fang and will just be a scratch with a little bleeding.
+A bite mark is seldom the characteristic two-fang puncture mark – often a bite will be from a single fang and may just be a scratch with a little bleeding.

 In the event of a snakebite, the victim may have some of the following symptoms